ndarosa2/CS598_DL4H_Project/README.md

 Model Training and Evaluation Instructions - Diagnoses Prediction
 ------------
-The original paper's GitHub has a that README.md provides model training and evaluation reproduction steps for diagnoses prediction; however, more detailed steps is provided below:
+The original paper's GitHub has a that README.md provides model training and evaluation reproduction steps for diagnoses prediction; however, more detailed steps are provided below:

 1. Using a feed forward network (FFN), train and evaluate the models for diagnoses prediction only using the CUI datasets:
 	*  time python 02_FFN_diagprediction.py --inputdata=prepared_data.npz --nEpochs=5000 --kFold=5 withCCS=0